Daniel Wass: Celta Vigo

 On 22 June 2015, Wass joined Celta Vigo on a four-year contract.

 Wass scored a goal and assisted another in a 2–2 draw against Real Madrid.

 Valencia

 On 10 July 2018, Wass joined Valencia on a four-year deal for a fee reported to be €6 million.
 He made his debut for the club on 20 August in La Liga, providing an assist to Rodrigo's equaliser in a 1–1 home draw against Atlético Madrid.
 His first goal for Los che came on 14 April 2019 in a 3–1 away win against Villarreal in the UEFA Europa League.
 Wass was a starter in the 2019 Copa del Rey Final which saw Valencia lift the trophy after a 2–1 victory against Barcelona, his first ever career title.

-On 27 November 2019, Wass scored on an overcooked cross from a tight angle, which surprised goalkeeper Kepa Arrizabalaga and knocked Chelsea out of the UEFA Champions League.
+On 27 November 2019, Wass scored on an overcooked cross from a tight angle, which surprised goalkeeper Kepa Arrizabalaga and allowed Valencia to finish top of their UEFA Champions League group.
 The match finished 2–2.